Kitchen Remodeling Tacoma

 Budget tiers:

-• Minor updates (cabinet refacing, countertop replacement, paint, hardware): $14,500–$20,000
+• Minor updates: cabinet refacing, countertop replacement, paint, and hardware often run $14,500–$20,000

-• Standard remodel (new cabinets, countertops, flooring, lighting, backsplash, minor plumbing/electrical): $25,000–$50,000
+• Standard remodel: new cabinets, countertops, flooring, lighting, backsplash, and minor plumbing or electrical typically run $25,000–$50,000

-• Mid-range renovation (layout changes, new appliances, upgraded finishes, island addition): $50,000–$80,000
+• Mid-range renovation: layout changes, upgraded finishes, island addition, and new appliances often run $50,000–$80,000

 What drives cost: